ryanduchin/music-video-collector/README.md

 ## Next actions and list of questions

+* user show view is showing ALL posts and playlists --> need to nest route resource and make new collection

 ** delete logic is not working/saving to database

 O4 - add logic to submit to the modals to the database